-One goal of follow-up care is to check for a recurrence.
+One goal of follow-up care is to check for a recurrence, which means that the cancer has come back.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.
 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
-Your doctor will also ask specific questions about your health.
-Some people may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors including the type and stage of cancer originally diagnosed and the types of treatment given.
+Your doctor will ask specific questions about your health.
+Some people may have blood tests or imaging tests done as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of cancer first diagnosed and the types of treatment given.
 If the esophageal cancer is in remission, follow-up care may include CT scans and upper endoscopies (see Diagnosis) to watch for a possible recurrence.

 Managing long-term and late side effects

-Talk with your doctor about your risk of developing such side effects based on the type of cancer, your individual treatment plan, and your overall health.
-If you had a treatment known to cause specific late effects, you may also have certain physical examinations, scans, or blood tests to help find and manage them.
+Talk with your doctor about your risk of developing such side effects based on your diagnosis, your individual treatment plan, and your overall health.
+If you had a treatment known to cause specific late effects, you may have certain physical examinations, scans, or blood tests to help find and manage them.
 For example, people who have had an esophagectomy should sleep with the head of the bed elevated to avoid acid reflux, since the stomach has been surgically moved up into the chest.